 Approach number two consists of collection of air data to measure the presence of specific VOCs.
 This approach has two parts: collection of planned air samples and collection of unplanned, VOC sensor-triggered air samples.
-Planned air samples were collected across 13 different locations, ten from within the CCND neighborhoods and three from non-CCND locations (urban and rural background), over a 1-hour time period by a field technician, in Q4 2023.
+Planned air samples were collected across 13 different locations, ten from within the CCND neighborhoods and three from non-CCND locations (urban and rural background), over a 1-hour time period by a field technician, in Q2 2024.
 VOC sensor-triggered samples are collected automatically when total VOCs are detected at an airborne concentration of 1 part per million (ppm) or higher for 1 minute or longer.
-This report analyzes the data from a VOC sensor-triggered air sample collected at CM5 - Central Elementary School on February 27, 2024.
+This report analyzes the data from a VOC sensor-triggered air sample collected at Central Elementary School (CM5) on September 23, 2024.

 Health scientists from CTEH, LLC (CTEH®) (a subsidiary company of Montrose) performed a screening-level human health risk assessment based on the data collected by Montrose.
 A screening-level assessment uses the most health conservative assumptions about exposure and chemical toxicity.
 This risk assessment was conducted to determine whether measured concentrations of individual or cumulative (combined) VOCs could potentially cause acute (short-term) adverse health effects.
 The health risk calculations described in this report were performed per federal and state guidance.
-The risk assessment of the February 27, 2024, one-hour triggered sample at CM5 - Central Elementary School resulted in the following overall findings:
+The risk assessment resulted in the following overall findings:

-- All measured VOCs (individual and cumulative) were below their respective acute health-based reference levels. - The cumulative acute health risks calculated from the sensor-triggered event sample were consistent with the planned air sample collected at the same location during the previous quarter. - The measured concentrations during this triggered sample are not expected to cause an appreciable risk of adverse acute health effects, even for sensitive subpopulations.
+- All measured VOCs (individual and cumulative) in the 1-hour sensor-triggered sample on September 23, 2024, were below their respective acute health-based reference levels. - The cumulative acute health risks calculated from the sensor-triggered summa canister air sample data were higher than the quarterly planned sample data collected previously at the same location (Central Elementary School).
+However, the measured concentrations collected during this triggered sample are not expected to cause adverse acute health effects, even for sensitive subpopulations.